 The speed and the bulk of these animals helped them catch large prey.
 American lions hunted other ice age animals including camelids, giant ground sloths, bison, and even young mammoths.
 Scientists do not yet know if the American lion hunted by itself or in groups.
 Regardless, the American lion was very successful.
 Fossils have been found from Canada to as far south as Chiapas, Mexico.
 With this range, American lions likely made it to the Tularosa Basin in New Mexico, which is today home to White Sands National Park.

 Before the sand dunes of White Sands formed, many of the animals the American lion hunted lived along the freshwater shores of Lake Otero.
-Today, we find their fossilized footprints left on the old lakebed of Lake Otero.
+Today, we find their fossilized footprints left on Alkali Flat, the remains of ancient lake Otero.
 American lions roamed across North America for thousands of years.
-Around 10,000 years ago, they went extinct, alongside many other ice age animals.
+However, around 10,000 years ago, they went extinct, alongside many other ice age animals.
 The exact reasons are unknown.
 Their demise may have been due to human actions, climate change, or both.
 Whatever the cause, the reign of the lions in North America ended with the ice age.

 "American Lion, Panthera atrox."
 San Diego Zoo Global.
 Last updated November 2008.
 Accessed November 1, 2015. http://library.sandiegozoo.org/factsheets/_extinct/lion_american/lion_american.htm

 Lange, Ian M. Ice Age Mammals of North America: A Guide to the Big, the Hairy, and the Bizarre.
 Missoula, Montana: Mountain Press Publishing Company, 2002.